 Sending out a SUPR-Q survey will allow you to assess wide areas of focus that you may need to work on for your product.
 At Segment, we break down the questions so that NPS is folded into a component of SUPR-Q, by virtue of the last question:

 While SUPR-Q is great for getting a sense for the big picture, it does little to highlight specific problems within your product.
-To get more granular, you're going to need to start hearing from specific customers themselves.
+To get more granular, you're going to need to get direct user feedback on product design and usability issues from customers themselves.

 Diving deeper into the problem space

 You will always have some customers who are so excited about your product, and passionate about using it, that they will reach out to you when they are struggling with it.
-They’ll want you to help them walk them through it.
-These are likely champions of your product who rely on it so much, that they want to work with you to see it get better.
+They’ll want you to help them walk them through your product’s functionality.
+These are likely champions of your product who rely on it so much that they want to work with you to see it get better.

 The customers to worry about, though, are the ones whose frustrations quietly build up over time, who don’t have the time or desire to work with you personally to solve the inevitable problems your product will accumulate.
 These users are the ones who bought into your vision, but are having trouble executing parts of it.

 One of the most powerful ways you can begin to analyze customer usage of your product to get ahead of these problems is customer interviews.
 Using tools like Appcues, you can reach out to customers as they use your app or website and invite them to participate in a customer interview.
 If possible, visit them in person to see how they use your app or website.
-This will help you understand how usable your product really is.
+This will help you understand your product’s ease of use in the real world with real users.

 Of course, qualitative insight can give you a zoomed in view of your customer problems and allow you to tackle pieces of an experience, but too much focus on this kind of insight may cause you to lose sight of the bigger picture and assess whether or not the changes you are making are actually working.
 Ideally, your product usability stack ensures you are looking at both qualitative and quantitative data.
 How do you begin the journey in defining and analyzing product usability data quantitatively?